afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 12. What is SSL and how does it work?
 How do you protect a website?

-13. Difference between TCP/UDP, with example.

-14. DHCP and DORA process.

-15. How DHCP server is uniquely identified by the client ?
+15. How DHCP server is uniquely identified by the client?

-16. MSS/MTU Explain.

 17. As MSS was explained in TCP 3 way handshake, explain what is MTU and compare and contrast MSS and MTU together.

 18. Why would you choose HTTPS over HTTP?
-From a technical perspective, what is
+From a technical perspective, what is HTTPS?

-19. HTTPS?

-20. Port number of HTTP, HTTPS, FTP, DHCP ?

 21. What is FTP? what kind of application it used for?

 22. How would you secure a website?/How would you make a website secure?

-23. What happens when you type www.amazon.com?

 24. How does a web page load, what happens in the background?

 25. What is DNS?
 How does DNS work?

-26. DNS resolving ( how to resolve name to IP or what happen when you vist
+26. DNS resolving ( how to resolve name to IP or what happen when you vist amazon.com)

-27. amazon.com)

 28. Describe DNS lookup process for Domain name resolution.

-29. What is the difference between "Connection Refused" and "Connection Timed
+29. What is the difference between "Connection Refused" and "Connection Timed Out"?

-30. Out"?
 What causes these two things to happen?

 31. Is 1.1.1.1 routable?

-32. What is a firewall, why do you need it?

 33. Concept of Proxy and firewall?
 Stateless and stateful firewalls?